There’s no way of avoiding it. We set out to climb the height of Everest in the Lake District over 5 days and we didn’t reach our target.

 I felt like I had let the team down.
 With a route and an expedition that was far too ambitious.
 I hated seeing the pain and the struggle on the team’s faces as they gave everything they had.
 Wanting to meet mine, each others’ and their own expectations.

 I realised that by focusing on the height of Everest, I had underestimated the other challenges involved with this expedition.
 Some of the team had never set foot in the Lake District or terrain like this before.
 It’s tough.
-As is wild camping and being self-sufficient and remote in this way.
-But most of all was underestimating that outside of this expedition was a real world and real challenges that we were all facing.
+As is wild camping and being self-sufficient, carrying all your own supplies.
+But most of all was underestimating that outside of this expedition was a real-world and real challenges that we were all facing.

 As we hiked, I listened to stories shared by the team.
 Everyone had a very personal reason for wanting to take on the Everest Adventure.
 As a team we have been through so much.
 We are still going through a lot.
 We are mums supporting our children, working difficult jobs, running businesses, battling health issues and family problems, all while searching to find our space and who we are in the world.

 It would have been great if we had had more time, money and resources to train more.
 We could have met up more often, fit in some full practice weekends and all had personal trainers.
 But this wasn’t possible.
 And I realised that this was the whole point.
 This was about women who are all very different, coming together to do something that they wouldn’t normally do.
 And all we could do was give it our best and work our hardest.
 That’s all you can ever do.